-Millions of businesses rely on Google to be smart about how we protect employee logins to Google Apps services like Google Drive and Gmail.
+Millions of businesses rely on Google to be smart about how we protect employee logins to G Suite services like Google Drive and Gmail.
 Today we're making it easier to use that smart account security by giving employees secure single sign on access to a wider set of SaaS and custom-built apps on desktop and mobile devices.
-We’re enhancing our OpenID Connect (OIDC) Identity Provider support that can already be used with many SaaS apps in the Google Apps Marketplace, and adding support for SAML 2.0 (Security Assertion Markup Language) for more than 15 popular SaaS providers.
+We’re enhancing our OpenID Connect (OIDC) Identity Provider support that can already be used with many SaaS apps in the G Suite Marketplace, and adding support for SAML 2.0 (Security Assertion Markup Language) for more than 15 popular SaaS providers.
 We’re also making it easy for admins to add new custom SAML app integrations.

 These single sign-on options help us address the growing demand for a central cloud based identity service and customers like Netflix are using Google’s identity services to make it easy for their employees to sign in to services.